-10.1.
-WHEN COORDINATION OF BENEFITS APPLIES
+12.1.
+WHEN COORDINATION OF BENEFITS APPLIES TO THE MEDICAL PLAN

-This coordination of benefits (COB) provision applies to the medical plan and dental plan when you or your covered dependent has health coverage under more than one plan.
+This coordination of benefits (COB) provision applies to the medical plan when you or your covered dependent has health coverage under more than one plan.
 The order of benefit determination rules below determines which plan will pay as the primary plan.
 The primary plan pays first without regard to the possibility that another plan may cover some expenses.
-A secondary plan pays after the primary plan and may reduce the benefits it pays so that payments from all group plans do not exceed 100% of the total allowable expense.
+A secondary plan pays after the primary plan and depending on the coordination of benefits provisions of the plan may reduce the benefits it pays to not exceed 100% of the total allowable expense.
+When the medical plan is secondary, the combined payment calculated after coordination of benefits, may be less than 100% of the total allowable expense.